BenBeresfordJones/MGBC-Toolkit/README.md

 PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"
 PATH="/usr/local/opt/gnu-tar/libexec/gnubin:$PATH"
 ```
+Exit the file (control X) and save changes (Y, Enter).
 After sourcing the file `. ~/.bashrc` you should be able to install and run the Toolkit.

 ## Installing the Toolkit ##